kovaacs/PWABuilder/docs/builder/faq.md

 This means the app name you used when generating your app package on PWABuilder doesn't match the app name reserved in Partner Center.

-The app name that you chose in in Partner Center:
+The app name that you chose in Partner Center:

 <div class="docs-image">
      <img src="/assets/builder/faq/app-name.png" alt="The app name in partner center" width=500>